menu

 Demographics

-The overall education level of Mulino is somewhat higher than in the average US city of 21.84%: 28.27% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Mulino is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.27% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Mulino in 2022 was $38,700, which is upper middle income relative to Oregon and the nation.
 This equates to an annual income of $154,800 for a family of four.
 However, Mulino contains both very wealthy and poor people as well.